Robert-Michalski/Microservices-with-spring-cloud/README.md

 3. Make sure you have any MySQL service running on port 3306, password set in project is **root**
 4. Add JWT_SECRET environmental variable to api-gateway and user-service
 5. Download all dependencies
-6. Run in order Eureka -> config-server -> user-service -> product-service -> order-service -> api-gateway
+6. Run in order Eureka -> config-server -> user-service -> image-service -> order-service -> notification-service -> product-service -> api-gateway
+7. To initilize database values for product and images use in mysql terminal  **mysql -uroot -proot order_ms < db.sql** make sure to be in path where db.sql is present     (main folder)
 ## HOW TO RUN FRONTEND
 1. Have node.js installed
 2. Run backend